HidekiAI/sdl2-fs/README.md

 * SDL2-CS is just a wrapper, I started doing my own dllImport but honestly, I'm purely lazy, so decided to just take SDL2-CS (just the src dir) instead
 * Possibly, will contact the maintainer of SDL2-CS and request a pure dotnetcore CSProj file; either that or fork and just remove the author's csproj
 * Sample code from: https://www.willusher.io/sdl2%20tutorials/2013/08/17/lesson-1-hello-world
+* Finally, I'm no expert of Functional Programming, but as far as it being from my experiences, grabbing fragments/snippets of codes from F# and making it your own is almost like doing a 500 pieces jigsaw puzzles where they are all white pieces...
+Rather than trying to take implementations of pieces, it's better to just try to comprehend its intentions and write your own, it will most likely be quicker!

 ## Future work
 * If (or when) have time, will completely port SDL2-CS to F# rather than having C# be the InterOp to InterOp; as mentioned, I got tired of doing `[<dllImport>]` to extern, and found SDL2-CS doing the same work, so decided not to reinvent the wheel